wilzbach/msa/README.md

 ----------------

-Just pick a open issue on the [issue tracker](https://github.com/wilzbach/msa/issues) and help to make the MSAViewer better.
+Just pick a open issue on the [issue tracker](https://github.com/wilzbach/msa/issues) and help to make the MSA Viewer better.

 The best way to get your feature request is to send us a pull request.
 Don't worry about simple implementations, we will help you to make it better.